How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Introduction

-\footnote{The asterisk in the chapter name is to indicate that most of the material of this section might be skipped in the first reading and/or in a first course of algebraic geometry.
-The results of this section are not used in \cref{toric-intro}.
-For the proof of Bernstein's theorem and its applications one would mainly need \cref{cor:Macaulay,order-curve,zero-sum,finite-mult-determinacy,int-mult-curve,mult-deformation-0,mult-deformation-global} - which might be explained without proof in a first course of algebraic geometry.}In this chapter we define the intersection multiplicity of $n$ hypersurfaces at a point on a nonsingular variety of dimension $n$, and prove some of its basic properties.
-As \cref{fig:parabola-tangent2} suggests, nontrivial considerations prop up even in the intersection of a parabola and a line.
-In this case, i.e the case of two planar polynomial curves $f = 0$ and $g = 0$ intersecting at the origin on $\kk^2$ the correct (algebraic) definition boils down to the following: the intersection multiplicity at the origin is the dimension (as a vector space) over $\kk$ of the quotient of the power series ring $\kk[[x,y]]$ by the ideal generated by $f,g$.
-For a wonderful axiomatic exposition of this definition see \cite[Section 3.3]{fulturve}.
-There is another more ``geometric'' way to compute the intersection multiplicity: find a ``parametrization'' $\phi(t)$ of the curve $g = 0$ such that $\phi(0) = 0$, and compute the order of $f(\phi(t))$ which measures how fast $f$ is vanishing along the curve $g = 0$.
-For example, as in \cref{fig:parabola-tangent2} let $f = y - x^2$ and $g = y - mx$.
+For example, consider the situation of \cref{fig:parabola-tangent2}, i.e.\ $f = y - x^2$ and $g = y - mx$.
 Then $\phi(t) := (t, mt)$ parametrizes the line $g = 0$, and $f(\phi(t)) = mt - t^2$.
 Consequently $\ord_t(f(\phi(t))) = 1$ if $m \neq 0$.
 If $m = 0$, i.e.\ $g = 0$ is a horizontal line, then $\ord_t(f(\phi(t))) = 2$, as expected.
-However, to use this approach in practice one needs to define order, parametrization etc.\ even in the case that the equations are ``not reduced''; consider e.g.\ the case $f = y - x^2$ and $g = (y - mx)^2$.
-The algebraic definition gives the expected answer (which is $2$ if $m \neq 0$, and $4$ if $m = 0$), but what is geometrically the object $(y - mx)^2 = 0$?
+However, to use this approach in practice one needs to define order, parametrization etc.\ even in the case that the equations are ``not reduced''; consider e.g.\ the case that $f = y - x^2$ and $g = (y - mx)^2$.
+The algebraic quantity \eqref{eqn:int-mult-motivation} gives the expected answer (which is $2$ if $m \neq 0$, and $4$ if $m = 0$), but what is geometrically the object $(y - mx)^2 = 0$?
 The underlying space is still the same line $y = mx$, but the defining equation is different, and the ``coordinate ring'' $\kk[x,y]/\langle (y - mx)^2 \rangle$ is ``non-reduced,'' (i.e.\ it has a nonzero nilpotent, namely the image of $y - mx$).
 In particular, in order to make the geometric approach more generally applicable one needs to \begin{enumerate} \item build a theory of ``non-reduced varieties,'' and \item define the notion of order at a point of a ``non-reduced curve.'' \end{enumerate} In \cref{subscheme-section} we introduce the notion of ``closed subschemes'' which are the correct candidates for ``non-reduced subvarieties,'' and in \cref{reduced-noncurve-section} we extend the notion of order to non-reduced curves.
 In \cref{mult-point-section,complete-mult-section} we apply these notions to the study of intersection multiplicity.